top of page

 Riding Sessions

-CHAMP at Good Hope Farm offers group or individual therapeutic lessons Monday thru Saturday.
+CHAMP at Good Hope Farm offers group or individual therapeutic lessons.
 CHAMP serves individuals with physical, emotional, behavior and cognitive challenges.
 Each rider progresses according to his or her own skill and comfort level.
 A horse leader and up to two side-walkers are available to be with the rider as needed.
 Riders need to arrive on time, appropriately dressed (long pants and sturdy shoes).
 If the rider doesn’t have an approved riding helmet, CHAMP will supply one.
 Applications for scholarships are available upon request.

 Ride with a Sibling